A 17-inch difference in 7 miles: Boston’s wild winter storm gradient

 But seven miles northwest of Charlestown, still inside Route 128, which rings the city, 18.2 inches was measured in Winchester.
 That’s a 17-inch jump in what’s ordinarily a 17-minute drive.

 That foot-and-a-half reading wasn’t a fluke, either.
-Nearby Wilmington, Mass. picked up 19.4 inches.
+Nearby Wilmington, Mass., picked up 19.4 inches.
 Lexington saw 17.5 inches.

 In Lowell, about 21 miles northwest of Boston, 20.1 inches fell.
 In neighboring Chelmsford, Dana King, a nurse at Boston Children’s Hospital, described the snow as “fluffy and light.”